vmahe/stack/README.md

-#A simple linked list based stack implementation.
+#A simple linked list based stack implementation for integer values.